wp-plugins/catablog/readme.txt

 Pre Version 0.9.5 Upgrades:

+* Please upgrade to version 1.1 as soon as possible, legacy database code will be stripped soon.
 * Please export your database to xml before upgrading, just incase.
 * Backup the catablog folder in your WordPress site's upload folder.